Dare you see a soul at the white heat?

 Repudiate the forge.

-We are busy working to bring Emily Dickinson's "The White Heat" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The White Heat" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The White Heat" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.